-Proceeds constitute the amounts received or accrued to the taxpayer in respect of the disposal of assets, and includes an amount by which any debt owed by the person has been reduced or discharged by the creditor:
+Proceeds constitute the amounts received or accrued to the taxpayer in respect of the disposal of assets and includes an amount by which any debt owed by the person has been reduced or discharged by the creditor.

-Proceeds excludes:
+Proceeds exclude:

-- Amounts included in gross income or taken into account in determining taxable income e.g. recoupment of capital allowances; - A reduction of the proceeds e.g. the price is reduced; - Output tax levied and paid to SARS by vendors.
+- Amounts included in gross income or taken into account in determining taxable income e.g. recoupment of capital allowances; - Any amount that is required to be repaid within the same year of assessment to the individual who acquired the asset; - A reduction of the proceeds e.g. the price is reduced;